jeremiahsnapp/dev-lxc/README.md

 test org and user creation are available so you can destroy the cluster and "rebuild" it within seconds effectively starting with a clean slate very easily.

-    dev-lxc cluster destroy
+    dev-lxc destroy
-	dev-lxc cluster start
+	dev-lxc start

 #### Stop and start the cluster

-	dev-lxc cluster stop
+	dev-lxc stop
-	dev-lxc cluster start
+	dev-lxc start

 #### Backdoor access to each server's filesystem

 The abspath subcommand can be used to prepend each server's rootfs path to a particular file.

-When using `dev-lxc cluster abspath` only results for actual Chef Servers will be returned.
-If an Analytics server is described in `dev-lcx.yml` it will be ignored.

-For example, you can use the following command to edit each server's chef-server.rb file without logging into the containers.
+For example, you can use the following command to edit the backend and frontend servers' chef-server.rb file without logging into the containers.

-    emacs $(dev-lxc cluster abspath /etc/opscode/chef-server.rb)
+    emacs $(dev-lxc abspath 'be|fe' /etc/opscode/chef-server.rb)

 #### Run arbitrary commands in each server

-After modifying the chef-server.rb you could use the run_command subcommand to tell each server to run `chef-server-ctl reconfigure`.
+After modifying the chef-server.rb you could use the run_command subcommand to tell the backend and frontend servers to run `chef-server-ctl reconfigure`.

-When using `dev-lxc cluster run_command` the command will only be run in actual Chef Servers.
-If an Analytics server is described in `dev-lcx.yml` it will be ignored.

-    dev-lxc cluster run_command 'chef-server-ctl reconfigure'
+    dev-lxc run_command 'be|fe' 'chef-server-ctl reconfigure'

 #### Destroy cluster

 Use the following command to destroy the cluster's servers and also destroy their unique and shared base containers if you want to build them from scratch.

-    dev-lxc cluster destroy -u -s
+    dev-lxc destroy -u -s

 #### Use commands against a specific server
-You can also run most of these commands against individual servers by using the server subcommand.
+You can also run most of these commands against a set of servers by specifying a pattern that matches a set of server names.

+    dev-lxc <subcommand> [pattern]

+For example, to only start the backend and frontend servers named `tier-be.lxc` and `tier-fe1.lxc` you can run the following command.

-    dev-lxc server ...
+    dev-lxc start 'be|fe'

 ### Using the dev-lxc library

+dev-lxc cli interface can be used as a library.

+	require 'dev-lxc/cli'

+	ARGV = [ 'start' ]         # start all servers
+	DevLXC::CLI::DevLXC.start

+	ARGV = [ 'status' ]        # show status of all servers
+	DevLXC::CLI::DevLXC.start

+	ARGV = [ 'run_command', 'uptime' ]   # run `uptime` in all servers
+	DevLXC::CLI::DevLXC.start

+	ARGV = [ 'destroy' ]       # destroy all servers
+	DevLXC::CLI::DevLXC.start

-dev-lxc can also be used as a library.
+dev-lxc itself can also be used as a library

     require 'yaml'
 	require 'dev-lxc'

     config = YAML.load(IO.read('dev-lxc.yml'))
-	cluster = DevLXC::ChefCluster.new(config)
-	cluster.start
-	cluster.status
-	cluster.run_command("uptime")
     server = DevLXC::ChefServer.new("tier-fe1.lxc", config)

-	server.stop
-	server.status
-	cluster.status
-	server.start
+	server.start               # start tier-fe1.lxc
-	cluster.status
+	server.status              # show status of tier-fe1.lxc
-	server.run_command("chef-server-ctl reconfigure")
+	server.run_command("chef-server-ctl reconfigure")  # run command in tier-fe1.lxc
-	cluster.destroy
-	cluster.status
+	server.stop                # stop tier-fe1.lxc

 ## Cluster Config Files